 Your credit score is perhaps the largest factor that will determine what rate you get on your new loan.
 Before you apply for refinancing, get a copy of your credit reports and make sure there are no errors.

-“Even if you think everything is fine, you might have a serious credit issue,” Fleming says.
+Step 3.
 Know your home’s value.

 Your house will have to undergo an appraisal for the lender to know its worth.
 That number will help determine how much you can borrow.
 Check comparable sale prices (not just listing prices) in your neighborhood to see if your house is worth as much as you think it is.

-When you start shopping for a mortgage, make sure you get quotes from multiple lenders or brokers.
+Get refinance quotes from at least three mortgage lenders or brokers.
 You might start with your bank, but also consult an independent mortgage broker because one may have programs and deals the other doesn’t.
 Online quotes give an idea of the range of rates available.

 A refinancing that has no upfront closing costs from the lender has the costs built into the interest rate or adds them to the principal balance.
 If you plan to keep the loan for a long time, you might be better off paying fees.

+Step 7.
 Scrutinize the documents before closing.